What is SOS?

 Is SOS approved for use by WADA?

-SOS is part of the Informed Sport and Informed Choice program and as such our manufacturing process and ingredients have been analyzed and are frequently audited to ensure that SOS is safe for any athlete that gets tested by WADA as part of their sport.
+SOS is part of the Informed Sport and Informed Choice program and as such our manufacturing process and ingredients have been analysed and are frequently audited to ensure that SOS is safe for any athlete that gets tested by WADA as part of their sport.

 Is SOS approved by NSF?